Netests/netests/docs/netests_cli.md

-Netests.io offers a CLI to interact with devices without running all the scripts for all devices
+Netests.io offers a CLI to interact with devices without running all the scripts for all devices.

 The goal of this CLI is to troubleshoot your network with a way of working similar to the "actual" way.